-Under certain circumstances, the claims administrator or Plan Administrator, as applicable, is allowed an extension of time to notify you of a denied benefit.
+Under certain circumstances, the claims administrator or plan administrator, as applicable, is allowed an extension of time to notify you of a denied benefit.

 Please Note: If an extension is necessary because you did not submit necessary information needed to process your health care claim or life and AD&D insurance claim, the timing for making a decision about your claim is stopped from the date the claims administrator or plan administrator sends you an extension notification until the date that you respond to the request for additional information.
-You generally have 45 days from the date you receive the extension notice to send the requested information to the claims administrator or Plan Administrator.
+You generally have 45 days from the date you receive the extension notice to send the requested information to the claims administrator or plan administrator or plan administrator.